Effective Date: June 20, 2012

-(1) Ensuring the compliance of all NASA program activities and exports with U.S. export control laws and regulations and NPR 2190.1.
+(1) Ensuring the compliance of all NASA program activities and exports in accordance with U.S. export control laws and regulations and NPR 2190.1, NASA Export Control Program.

 (2) Serving as NASA's Empowered Official for purposes of 22 CFR § 120.25 and 15 CFR § 758.1(a), in certifying and approving all NASA export license applications.

 (3) Serving as the Headquarters point of contact with Center Export Administrators.

 (4) Serving as the Agency's interagency interface for export control matters with the Departments of State and Commerce, and others, for all export licensing matters.

 b.
 The NASA General Counsel will appoint a Headquarters Export Counsel (HEC) who will provide current legal guidance to the HEA, assist in reviewing specific exports and transfers, and serve as the Headquarters point of contact for Center Export Counsel on legal matters.

 c.
 The Mission Directorate Associate Administrators and other Officials- in-Charge of Headquarters are responsible for ensuring that all international projects under their purview comply with U.S. export control laws and regulations, this policy, and NPR 2190.1.
 Mission Directorate Associate Administrators also appoint Export Control Representatives within their respective programs.